 We were many who had seen them.
-All of a sudden, they seemed to appear here and there and everywhere in Gothenburg; "Paste Up's" with a really cool style, created by (what we assumed) the same creative, artist's hands who borrowed thoughtful lyrics from the Swedish artist; and "Gothenburger", Håkan Hellström's songs.
+All of a sudden, they seemed to appear here and there and everywhere in Gothenburg; "Paste Up's" with a really cool style, created by (what we assumed) the same creative, artist who borrowed thoughtful lyrics from the Swedish artist; and "Gothenburger", Håkan Hellström's songs.

 I walked past the same board at a construction site every day on my way to work and saw one of the artworks; a silhouette of a man and the tram with the text "Vi kanske ses det finns en chans på nån spårvagn någonstans" followed by a red heart.
 I remember immediately recognizing it as a Håkan Hellström lyric and wondering who the artist was behind the artwork.
 It was ingenious in its simplicity and it made my steps feel a lot lighter on my way to another heavy pass in the kitchen.

 The work had no signature.
 So it was obvious that someone did this anonymously.
 Which is understandable.
 It's not directly legal to paste posters or prints where ever you like.
 But we recently had found the love for Streetart, and our rebel hearts were hoping for more.

 A little later I encountered another work of art (which became one of my favorites) by the anonymous artist; a colorful image of Håkan Hellström with the street sign "Ramlar Gatan" above the artist's head on a wall at the beginning of Andra Långgatan.
-This is a street in Gothenburg many associates with the party, "dance, dance, dance" and bad decisions which may have been one of Håkans own inspiration sources for the song "Ramlar".
+This is a street in Gothenburg that many associates with the party, "dance, dance, dance" and bad decisions which may have been one of Håkans own inspiration sources for the song "Ramlar".
 But who was the secret Street Artist?

 Small Passus: And just Who is Håkan Hellström?!